 This Annual Report on Form 10-K contains forward-looking statements that involve risks and uncertainties, as well as assumptions that, even if they never materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements other than statements of historical facts contained in this Annual Report on Form 10-K are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- the initiation, timing, progress and results of our ongoing and planned clinical trials, preclinical studies, and research and development programs; - our ability to advance our product candidates into, and to successfully conduct and complete, clinical trials; - the timing and likelihood of, and our ability to obtain and maintain regulatory approval of our product candidates; - the potential benefits of strategic collaboration agreements and our ability to enter into and maintain strategic arrangements; - our ability to enroll patients in our ongoing and planned clinical trials in a timely manner; - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; - our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; - our ability to develop sales and marketing capabilities, whether alone or with actual or potential collaborators, to commercialize our product candidates, if approved; - our ability to successfully commercialize our product candidates, if approved; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - regulatory developments and approval pathways in the United States and foreign countries for our product candidates; - the potential scope and value of our intellectual property rights; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to retain and recruit key personnel; - our ability to obtain funding for our operations; - · the implementation of our business model, strategic plans for our business, product candidates and technology; - · the accuracy of our estimates regarding our expenses, ongoing losses, capital requirements and revenues; - developments relating to our competitors and our industry; and - other risks and uncertainties, including those described under Part I, Item 1A.
+- the initiation, timing, progress and results of our preclinical studies, ongoing and planned clinical trials, and our research and development programs; - our ability to advance our product candidates into, and successfully complete, clinical studies; - the timing and likelihood of, and our ability to obtain and maintain regulatory approval of our product candidates; - the potential benefits of strategic collaboration agreements and our ability to enter into and maintain strategic arrangements; - our ability to enroll patients in our ongoing and planned clinical trials in a timely manner; - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; - our ability to develop sales and marketing capabilities, whether alone or with actual or potential collaborators, to commercialize our product candidates, if approved; - our ability to successfully manufacture and commercialize our product candidates; - the pricing and reimbursement, and the degree of market acceptance, of our product candidates, if approved; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - regulatory developments and approval pathways in the United States and foreign countries for our product candidates; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to retain and recruit key personnel; - our ability to obtain funding for our operations; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the accuracy of our estimates regarding our expenses, ongoing losses, capital requirements and revenues; - developments relating to our competitors and our industry; and - other risks and uncertainties, including those described under Part I, Item 1A.
 Risk Factors of this Annual Report on Form 10-K.